 The Moon in narrative, metaphor and reason: A multilinguistic perspective

-This project examines how people of different languages and cultures construct and represent their emotions, and ideas about time and place using conceptual metaphors in face-to-face interactions in bilingual settings.
-By focusing on conceptual metaphors as part of narratives and scientific explanations in spoken discourse a full range of contextual dimensions (cognitive, linguistic, physical, affective, cultural, social) to metaphor manifestation in discourse can be explored (Cameron 2010).
-Thus, this project seeks to answer the following research questions: What are the functions of metaphor in multilingual spaces?
+This project examined how people of different languages and cultures construct and represent their emotions, and ideas about time and place using conceptual metaphors in face-to-face interactions in bilingual settings.
+By focusing on conceptual metaphors as part of narratives and scientific explanations in spoken discourse, a full range of contextual dimensions (cognitive, linguistic, physical, affective, cultural, social) to metaphor manifestation in discourse was explored (Cameron 2010).
+Thus, this project sought to answer the following research questions: What are the functions of metaphor in multilingual spaces?
 What metaphors are used to express emotions, time and place in different languages (English, Polish, Arabic and Mandarin)?
 Do these metaphors vary and if so, how, and what are the possible motivations for this variation?